 No formal diagnosis or referral is required.
 Our support groups provide a secure and confidential forum that is built on anonymity.
 It is within the support group that other needs are identified, addressed and routed through our network of service providers.

-We have an ever-expanding network of service providers to link members with other services necessary for their recovery, such as housing, counselling, vocational training, psycho-social rehabilitation, advice on prescriptions, horse-assisted therapy and financial assistance for those needing a service dog and a Phone-In support group.
+We have an ever-expanding network of service providers to link members with other services necessary for their recoveries, such as housing, counseling, vocational training, psycho-social rehabilitation, advice on prescriptions, horse-assisted therapy and financial assistance for those needing a service dog and a Phone-In support group.
 OSI-CAN also provides a “Family and Friends of those with OSI” support group.